Requests for SEACO Data

 - There is a clear statement of responsibility from all authors for the contents of the manuscript.

-The Writing Committee for any particular manuscript request consists of Reidpath and Allotey as the Principal Investigators in SEACO, in addition to the Principal Investigators(s) or designated representative, of any other project from which data are required.
+The Writing Committee for any particular manuscript request consists of Reidpath as the Principal Investigators in SEACO, in addition to the Principal Investigators(s) or designated representative, of any other project from which data are required.

 SEACO’s policy regarding the authorship manuscripts can be found here.
 Once you have submitted the SEACO Data Application Form, any questions for clarifications will be sent within 1 week upon the review of the application.
 If the application is approved, the data will be released within 4-6 weeks from the date of approval.
 Note that is the nature of the proposal requires further institutional ethics approval for release of the data, this timeline might be further delayed.
 If the data is being used to write committee within 4 Months.
 Feedback to the lead author will be provided within 4 weeks of submission for peer review and publication.